academe/XeroPHP/README.md

     'clientOptions' => [
         // You will almost always want exceptions off, so Guzzle does not throw an exception
         // on every non-20x response.
+        // false is the default if not supplied.
         'exceptions' => false,
         'headers' => [
             // We would like JSON back for most APIs, as it is structured nicely.
             // Exceptions include 'application/pdf' to download or upload files.
+            // JSON is the default if not supplied.
             'Accept' => XeroPHP\ClientProvider::HEADER_ACCEPT_JSON,
         ],
     ],